1996 California Proposition 218: Voter Resources in Local Proposition 218 Elections

 California law allows local governments to use public funds to lobby for or against legislation at the state and federal government levels.
 Such lobbying using public funds can also be done indirectly through associations such as the League of California Cities, the California State Association of Counties, and the Association of the California Water Agencies.
 Funding in support of these associations generally comes from annual dues payments (using public funds) made by the member local governments.
-It is common for local governments to spend significant amounts of public funds to lobby for or against proposed legislation that is contrary to the best interests of taxpayers, including supporting legislation that would erode taxpayer protections such as Propositions 13 and 218.
 Local governments seeking voter approval for a tax frequently claim a lack of public funding as a basis for proposing the tax.
-To the extent a local government spends significant public funds on lobbying activities in support of legislation that would erode or otherwise weaken taxpayer protections, this can become a significant campaign issue in a Proposition 218 local tax election.
+To the extent a local government spends significant public funds on lobbying activities, this can become a significant campaign issue in a Proposition 218 local tax election.

 Election Campaigns Involving Local Government Taxes

-Local tax measures frequently have well organized and funded support, especially from local public employee unions and often from the area business community.
-Business groups such as the Bay Area Council, the Silicon Valley Leadership Group, and the Los Angeles Area Chamber of Commerce frequently support local tax measures that disproportionately burden ordinary taxpayers, especially local sales taxes and local parcel taxes.
-Business interests that stand to financially benefit from the passage of a local tax measure also frequently make significant campaign contributions in support of such measures.

-The ballot arguments contained in the official ballot pamphlet sent to voters are usually the only opportunity for the opponents of a local government tax levy to reach all voters.
+Local tax measures frequently have well organized and funded support, especially from local public employee unions.
+The ballot arguments contained in the official ballot pamphlet sent to voters are usually the only opportunity for both sides of a local government tax levy campaign to reach all voters.
 There is a specified word limit for arguments which is generally set by statute.
-Arguments must also be accurate and not misleading to avoid a successful legal challenge.
-Any procedures applicable to the filing of arguments must also be strictly followed.
+Arguments must also be accurate and not misleading.
 Ballot arguments must generally be filed early in the election process.
 As a result, it is important for interested voters to find out about the applicable deadlines for filing ballot arguments shortly following the decision by a local government to place a tax measure on the ballot.
 Ballot argument filing deadlines and requirements can generally be obtained from the local elections office conducting the tax election.